fdb/slarg-website/researchers/saskia-van-der-gucht.md

   Saskia Van der Gucht (she/her) is a visual artist, artistic researcher and teacher based in Antwerp (BE).
 Her work deals with the complexities of emotional and economic value of housing and the feeling of home.
 More recently she is working on ecologies of extracted scarce materials such as sand.
+She completed several research projects at Sint Lucas Antwerpen and graduated from its Advanced Master of Research in Arts and Design (2023-2024).

   Through a combination of story-telling and references to jewellery and architecture, she translates these subjects into objects, small installations, writing, photography and drawings.